thisisbalu/thisisbalu.github.io/_posts/2024-12-05-getting-the-running-sum-on-leetcode:-simple-solutions-for-everyday-problems.md

 description: "Join me as I walk through my daily grind of solving LeetCode problems.
 Today, I’m sharing my take on the Running Sum challenge with a simple Java solution!"
 ---
 ---

-Hey there, fellow coders!

-Welcome back to my corner of the internet where I’m chronicling my daily LeetCode adventures.
-It’s kind of like a digital diary of all the weird and wonderful problems I tackle to keep my skills sharp, and today is no exception.
-In this post, I’ll be breaking down the LeetCode problem 1480: Running Sum of 1-D Array.
-Believe me, it’s easier than you think, so let’s dive right into it!

 ## The Problem